 You sit at your desk at work, at a meeting or in a classroom, while your mind is miles away, busy with other things.
 Suddenly, you realize that someone has asked you a question.
 You see him or her staring at you, but you don’t know what the question was.
 This could be embarrassing.

 I am sure you are familiar with such situations.
 This often happens to most people.
 The mind just wanders away.

 This happen when there is lack of focus.

 The strange thing is you don’t even recall when your mind became distracted and for how long.

 This happens to everyone, and sometimes, even in situations where it could be risky to lose the attention, such as while driving.

 Losing the attention, and allowing the mind to wander, is quite a common daily occurrence.
 This happens at all ages and to all people.

-Losing the attention often occurs, when you are bored, tired, or doing something you don’t like doing.
+Losing the attention often occurs when you are bored, tired, or when doing something you don’t like doing.